By default, all users can change their own passwords, get information about

 role and save the change.
 For example:

-This user now has access to all features in Kibana.
-For more information about granting access to Kibana see Kibana Authorization.
+This user now has administrative access to all features in Kibana.
+For more information about granting access to Kibana see Kibana authorization.

 If you completed all of the steps in Getting started with the Elastic Stack, you should have Metricbeat data stored in Elasticsearch.
 Let’s create two roles that grant different levels of access to that data.